port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 - Scroll down to the `Configure the invocation payload` section.
   This is where you can define which data will be sent to your backend each time the action is executed.

-  For this example, we will send two details that our backend needs to know - the service name, and the id of the action run.
+  For this example, we will send some details that our backend needs to know, including the service name, and the id of the action run.
   Copy the following JSON snippet and paste it in the payload code box:

   ```json showLineNumbers